-Beginning to-morrow, the Primary Department of Sunday School will meet at 11 o'clock instead of 10 heretofore.
-The growth of the school has made it nece sary to have the older and the younger scholars meet . different hours.
-The other departments will continue meet at 10 o'clock.
-Parents are invited to bring the children and attend the church service in the main au torium while the children meet downstairs.
+Beginning to-morrow, the Primary Department of the Sunday School will meet at 11 o'clock instead of 10 as heretofore.
+The growth of the school has made it necessary to have the older and the younger scholars meet at different hours.
+The other departments will continue to meet at 10 o'clock.
+Parents are invited to bring their children and attend the church service in the main auditorium while the children meet downstairs.

-At the mid-week meetings in March, which will be he as at present in the people's homes, the topic for thous and discussion will be the character of Jesus.
-In a gener way the book written by Harry Emerson Fosdick, "The Manhood of the Master," will be followed.
-The sermon during March will be on great events of the life of the Master.
+At the mid-week meetings in March, which will be held as at present in the people's homes, the topic for thought and discussion will be the character of Jesus.
+In a general way the book written by Harry Emerson Fosdick, "The Manhood of the Master," will be followed.
+The sermons during March will be on great events of the life of the Master.

-The funeral service of Mrs. Allen, the mother of Mrs George Smart, was held at the home on Deepdene Road Sunday afternoon.
-For many years she had lived with another daughter in Columbus, Ohio, but after her deat last Summer came to live with her children, Mr. and Mr. Smart, in Forest Hills Gardens.
-She had a remarkab strong and rich Christian character and in the few month she had lived in our community had made many friend The service was conducted by Dr. Kent, with whose chur she had united as an affiliated member.
-Two of her favo ite hymns, "From Every Stormy Wind That Blows," a "Abide With Me," were sung by Mrs. Le Blanc and 1 Marsh.
+The funeral service of Mrs. Allen, the mother of Mrs. George Smart, was held at the home on Deepdene Road, Sunday afternoon.
+For many years she had lived with another daughter in Columbus, Ohio, but after her death last Summer came to live with her children, Mr. and Mrs. Smart, in Forest Hills Gardens.
+She had a remarkably strong and rich Christian character and in the few months she had lived in our community had made many friends.
+The service was conducted by Dr. Kent, with whose church she had united as an affiliated member.
+Two of her favorite hymns, "From Every Stormy Wind That Blows," and "Abide With Me," were sung by Mrs. Le Blanc and Mr. Marsh.
 The body was taken to Ohio for interment.